Case Study: How April Moto Optimized Their WordPress Website

 At the end of 2025, Nicolas decided to call on my services again.
 The site had evolved: new CDN, new versions of plugins and WordPress, new page templates.
 April Moto wanted to ensure that all signals were green.

-After a new audit, I was able to propose more current optimizations such as enabling the HTTP/3 protocol or adding speculation rules, but also optimizing the conversion funnel.
+After a new audit, I was able to propose more up-to-date optimizations such as enabling the HTTP/3 protocol or adding speculation rules, as well as optimizing the conversion funnel.

-After applying the recommendations, April Moto became the number 1 in the motorcycle insurance market in France among competitors like Maaf, Allianz, and other industry giants.
+After applying the recommendations, April Moto became the #1 motorcycle insurance provider in France, ahead of competitors such as Maaf, Allianz, and other industry giants.

-According to real user data browsing their website:
+Based on real user data from people browsing their website:

 • 92% of users experienced a page loaded in under 2.5s